Basis truncation, statistical errors, and systematic uncertainties in relativistic approaches to nuclear response: The effects of the HO basis truncation on the calculated nuclear properties

 The ISE2 strength distributions obtained in the RRPA calculations are displayed in Fig. \ref{Strength-ISGQR} for the same nuclei and the same two values of the smearing parameter.
 The isoscalar quadrupole response represents the cleanest case of the generic picture of two-peak structure, where both the high-energy and low-energy peaks are strongly collective.
-The latter appears around $0\hbar\omega$ and often resolves a dominant state, while the former one is grouped around $2\hbar\omega$.
+The latter appears around $0\hbar\omega$ and often resolves a dominant state, while the latter one is grouped around $2\hbar\omega$.
 The $0\hbar\omega$ low-energy $2^+$ states are formed predominantly by the superposition of nucleonic transitions within the same shell in open-shell and heavy nuclei or between the neighboring shells of the same parity, for instance, between the occupied $\nu 1f_{7/2}$ state forming itself a shell and the neighboring $fp$ shell in $^{48}$Ca. The $2\hbar\omega$ branch is the isoscalar giant quadrupole resonance ISGQR, formed by coherent transitions across a major oscillator shell.
 Macroscopically, both the $0\hbar\omega$ and $2\hbar\omega$ branches involve collective shape oscillations, when the nucleus oscillates between prolate and oblate deformations, conserving volume while changing shape.
 The ISGQR is typically excited by inelastic $\alpha$ scattering and electron scattering.

-The lowest collective $2^+_1$ states are placed between 2.5 and 5 MeV in our group of nuclei, except for $^{70}$Ca. As RRPA is not a complete theory, the $2^+_1$ energies are typically higher than the observed ones but are rather reasonable.
-The placement of the $2^+_1$ state in $^{70}$Ca near zero energy indicates the onset of quadrupole deformation in this nucleus.
-The effect of the $N_F$ increase on the $2^+_1$ states is minimal, again with the exception of $^{70}$Ca, which shows the tendency to a quadrupole softness.
-Note that the fragmentation of ISGQR is visibly enforced by the continuum states in very neutron-rich $^{70}$Ca, $^{78}$Ni, and $^{132}$Sn nuclei, as one can see in Figs.\ \ref{Strength-ISGQR}(d), (f) and (h).
-In contrast, the $^{208}$Pb nucleus shows minimal sensitivity to the size of the basis in the quadrupole channel [see Figs.\ \ref{Strength-ISGQR}(j)].
+The lowest collective $2^+_1$ states are placed between 2.5 and 5 MeV in our group of nuclei, except for $^{70}$Ca [see Fig. \ref{Strength-ISGQR}].
+As RRPA is not a complete theory, the $2^+_1$ energies are typically higher than the observed ones, but are rather reasonable.
+The placement of the $2^+_1$ state in $^{70}$Ca near zero energy indicates substantial quadrupole softness, which is confirmed by the analysis of potential energy surfaces in axial relativistic Hartree-Bogoluibov calculations.
+The effect of the $N_F$ increase is almost non-existent for the lowest $2^+_1$ states in all nuclei, minimal on the ISGQR in $^{132}$Sn and extremely small for the ISGQR in $^{208}$Pb.
+In contrast, the increase of $N_F$ visibly increases the fragmentation of ISGQR in the $^{48}$Ca nucleus but suppresses it in very neutron-rich $^{70}$Ca and $^{78}$Ni nuclei.

 The ISE3 or octupole strength is displayed in Fig. \ref{Strength-octupole}.
 Similarly to the quadrupole response, the octupole one splits into two main concentrations of strength in the $1\hbar\omega$ and $3\hbar\omega$ regions.
 Both of them are groups of states; however, the lower-energy part of ISE3 is dominant in contrast to the lower-spin resonances.
 The high-frequency ISGOR is only nominally giant regarding its intensity since the major part of the octupole strength is located below 10 MeV.
 The response to the octupole operator corresponds to higher-order surface vibrations in which the nucleus undergoes reflection-asymmetric, pear-shaped oscillations with protons and neutrons moving in phase.
 The ISE3 is mainly excited by inelastic scattering of isoscalar probes sensitive to surface properties and higher-order collectivity in nuclear dynamics.